Authors: Amrut Joshi, https://www.gamechangerlaw.com/

 The Reserve Bank of India (“RBI”) is tasked with: (i) administering various provisions of FEMA, FDI Policy and the FI Regulations; and (ii) regulating the inflow and outflow of foreign exchange to/from India.

-3. Routes through which Foreign Investments can be made in Indian entities
+Routes through which foreign direct investments can be made in Indian entities

 Indian entities can receive foreign direct investment through two routes:

-We have sought to indicate a few examples below which specifies the sectoral caps and the routes through which foreign investment can be made in Indian companies:
+Following are some examples which specify sectoral caps and the routes through which foreign investment can be made in Indian companies:

 |Sector Activity||Sectoral Cap||Entry Route|